The Eristics Test

 Attachment and anxiety

-Using devotion in a situation where attachment or anxiety are appropriate can be a huge misstep for the Giver.
-This strategy ignores the world argument, so the Giver may end up making impractical decisions for love/guilt reasons— picking a person or group over the facts or reality of a situation.
+Using devotion in a situation where attachment or anxiety are appropriate can be a huge misstep for this archetype.
+Devotion ignores the world argument (skipping over fear), so the Giver may end up making impractical decisions for love/guilt reasons— picking a person or group over the facts or reality of a situation.

 Love Fear Guilt Disgust Anger Pride